zorua98741/PS3-Rich-Presence-for-Discord/README.md

 Alternatively the PS3RPD.py file can be put into your favourite python IDE and ran from there.
 (Note the required external dependencies listed at the bottom of this readme file)

 ### General instructions
-On program start, user will be prompted for how the program should get the PS3's ip address <br><br>
+On program start, user will be prompted for how the program should get the PS3's ip address <br>
-If manual is chosen, user can enter PS3's IP address. <br><br>
+If manual is chosen, user can enter PS3's IP address. <br>
 If automatic is chosen, program will find the PS3's IP address. <br>
 Each IP address will be tested for 20 seconds, if your PS3 has an IP address of 192.168.0.200, it will take approx 1.1 hours to complete, due to this it is recommended to manually enter the IP. <br>